-When hiring an independent contractor, properly vet them prior to engagement to ensure they meet independent status and are the right fit for the job.
+When engaging an independent contractor, properly vet them to ensure they meet independent status and are the right fit for the job.
 Take the time to understand the approach they will use to solve your problem and spell out specifics in a written contract, including how progress will be communicated and success will be measured.
 With a few proactive steps, you can confidently be the client—rather than the boss.

 MBO Partners has extensive experience in helping enterprises reduce risk and get the best return on their contractor investments.
 For more information on how to best manage your independent workforce, contact us today.